jodymlin/personal-gatsby-website/src/data/writing/james/protagonists-meet.md

 But I can’t.
 I open my hands and drop her to the ground, where she crumples and lies, gasping for air, her raven hair falling over her face.
 She lets out a shaking cough and reaches down to her broken leg in obvious pain.

 I stand where I am, my arms still outstretched, unmoving.
-I take a deep breaths, my hands trembling, and let the drop to my sides.
-A drop of sweat rolls down my forehead and onto the edge of my nose.
+I take deep breaths, my hands trembling, and let my arms drop to my sides.
+A drop of sweat rolls down onto the edge of my nose.

 Another rattling cough comes from below and I look down at the girl, wondering if I should have let her die.
 She wheezes for air and slowly turns her head to look up at me, red veins lace around her blue-green irises.
 A mixture of curiosity and venom in her eyes makes her unrecognizable from the girl I had seen sitting alone in the bar just several minutes ago.
 She uses an arm to prop herself up as she stares at me.